wp-plugins/countdown-clock/readme.txt

 = How do I customize the colours? =
 Go to the Appearance->Widgets tab in your wordpress admin panel, and choose click on settings for the countdown clock, select text, border and background colors from the drop downs

-= I am getting a "Fatal error: Cannot instantiate non-existent class: datetimezone" = Version 1.2 of the plugin requires at least version 5.x of PHP.
-To run the plugin with PHP4 servers, design the widget directly in [mycountdown.org/getwidget](http://mycountdown.org/getwidget/), take the widget code and paste it into a Wordpress "Text" widget on the sidebar.

-= My wordpress is older than 2.8
-Download version 1.3 of the countdown-clock, which is compatible with 1.5 or higher

 = Why do I need to choose the event type and countdown type ? = Choosing the event type will provide the best selection of background pictures and animations